Business

 Identify your requirements

 Before you start reaching out to vendors, make sure you have a list of requirements based on your business needs and objectives.
+Advanced identity verification capabilities are essential for protecting against identity theft.
 For example, if you are in the fintech industry, you probably need advanced online identity verification and real-time monitoring capabilities to track transactions with minimum delay.
 Mind that in case your company operates globally, consider KYC providers with global coverage to support compliance with regulations across different jurisdictions and markets.

 The specific requirements may vary depending on your company’s needs, but identifying them upfront will help you narrow down your options and select a KYC provider that best aligns with your business objectives and compliance goals.